04-aditya/Info-Dashboard-Template/README.md

 # A Basic Information Dashboard Template

 This project is an attempt to make a basic template of a dashboard design to showcase various information through tabs and cards.
-This template includes Material UI components, and the navigation is done through react-router-dom.\
 \
 It includes data about several professional profiles (eg. Github and LinkedIn profiles).\
 Credits to [@DenverCoder1](https://github.com/DenverCoder1)'s [github-readme-streak-stats](https://github.com/DenverCoder1/github-readme-streak-stats) for the streak widget which is part of the profile card.\